buildpacks-community/kpack/docs/tutorial_kp.md

    The next time new buildpacks are added to the store, kpack will automatically rebuild the builder.
-If the updated buildpacks were used by the tutorial image resource, kpack will automatically create a new build to rebuild your OCI image.
+If the updated buildpacks were used by the tutorial image resource, kpack will automatically create a new build to rebuild your OCI image. in the registry you configured with the `--registry` flag when creating a Secret in step #1.
+The tag should be something like: `your-name/builder` or `gcr.io/your-project/your-repo/builder`.